-In the (opens in a new tab) of the Greyledge Blog, I introduced the Blog, Greyledge Technologies and my recent shift in employment.
+In the first post of the Greyledge Blog, I introduced the Blog, Greyledge Technologies and my recent shift in employment.
 I had left off with describing aspects of the service Greyledge provides to physicians who wish to have tighter control over the composition of autologous PRP and BMC preparations for use in a physician’s practice of regenerative medicine.

 Analysis of autologous patient samples produced in the Greyledge system offers physicians a chance to see what levels of important constituents like Platelets, RBCs, WBCs, and so on are present in the preparation.
 Here is a list of 14 absolute value parameters that are analyzed for each sample:

 RBC – Red Blood Cell – Cells responsible for the transport of oxygen and carbon dioxide

 HGB – Hemoglobin – The oxygen-carrying pigment and predominant protein in the red blood cells.